u3a

 EXCURSIONS OPEN FOR BOOKING

 Thursday 18th June 2026 - Littlethorpe Manor and Gardens.
 Cost £32.00.
 We will begin the day in Ripon where there will be time for you to explore this Cathedral city and have lunch before moving on to Littlethorpe.
 Littlethorpe Manor Gardens are situated in the small village of Littlethorpe on the Southern edge of Ripon.
 The gardens comprise of several distinct areas including The Walled Garden, The Sunken Garden, and Lime Avenue and Pond.
 The basic structure of the grounds were set out when Mr and Mrs Thackray purchased the property in 1985.
 The garden as seen today has been developed since 1998 with the appointment of Eddie Harland, Head Gardener.
 It is Eddie Harland who will take us on our tour of the gardens.
 Following our tour of the gardens refreshments of Tea/Coffee and cake will be served.
 (Please notify when booking of any dietary requirements).
 The coach will depart Fountain Street car park at 11am and thereafter St. Paulinus The Avenue.
 We will arrive in Ripon at approximately midday.
 We will depart Ripon for Littlethorpe at 1.45pm allowing you time to explore Ripon and get lunch.
 (Ripon has a beautiful Cathedral and three interesting museums).
-For enquiries please contact Pauline Warrington on 01287 610690 or 07855 751869.
+Fully booked, waiting list in operation.
+To be added to waiting list or for queries please contact Pauline Warrington on 01287 610690 or 07855 751869.
 Booking commences at the April meeting.

 Saturday 15th August 2026.
 We are planning a visit to Kynren at Bishop Auckland, leaving Guisborough at 5.30pm.
 Expected cost £60.
 Kynren is an epic outdoor theatre spectacle taking audiences through iconic moments from England’s past – from Boudicca’s battles with the Romans to Vikings, Tudors and the fate of Charles I. With a cast and crew of 1,000 on a breathtaking 7.5 acre stage, you’ll see awe-inspiring stunts, incredible horsemanship, dazzling pyrotechnics, and jaw-dropping special effects.
-From 2 tickets left - to excursion has proved popular so we have reserved an additional 10 tickets
+Payment now needed.

 FORTHCOMING EXCURSIONS